shlinkio/shlink/README.md

 > This document references Shlink 2.x.
 If you are using an older version and want to upgrade, follow the [UPGRADE](UPGRADE.md) doc.

+> If you are trying to find out how to run the project in development mode or how to provide contributions, read the [CONTRIBUTING](CONTRIBUTING.md) doc.

 ## Table of Contents

 - [Installation](#installation)